D. Env in Environmental Science and Engineering

 Dissertation Year Fellowship

-Amanda Wagner has been awarded the 2020 UCLA Dissertation Year Fellowship which supports doctoral students in the final writing stages of their dissertation before starting a teaching or research appointment.
-Wagner is partnering with the U.S. Army Corps of Engineers to understand temporary impacts to wetlands permitted by Section 404 of the Clean Water Act, which permits discharges of dredge or fill material — anything that could be used to fill a wetland or stream including but not limited to soil, cement, or wood.
+Amanda Wagner received the 2020 UCLA Dissertation Year Fellowship which supports doctoral students in the final writing stages of their dissertation before starting a teaching or research appointment.
+Wagner partners with the U.S. Army Corps of Engineers to understand temporary impacts to wetlands permitted by Section 404 of the Clean Water Act, which permits discharges of dredge or fill material — anything that could be used to fill a wetland or stream including but not limited to soil, cement, or wood.
 Temporary impacts are considered minor encroachments on wetlands that occur for a short-duration during an authorized activity.
 While there are many studies concerning the Army Corps’ ability to mitigate permanent impacts to wetlands, we do not understand the effect of temporary impacts to wetlands.
 Once work is completed, the aquatic resource is supposed to be restored to pre-construction conditions, yet, we don’t really know if that’s happening because of a lack of follow-up and reporting.

 Her research explores the nature and prevalence of these impacts and seeks to define and understand its effects.
-She is also evaluating the success of restoring wetlands and what role land-use may play in permitting and recovery.
+She also evaluates the success of restoring wetlands and what role land-use may play in permitting and recovery.
 The impacts that Wagner explores include sediment removal, bank stabilization, and restoration.
 So far, she has found that many impermanent impacts are related to construction, such as building a temporary equipment-access-road in a stream in order to build a bridge.

 After receiving her doctorate, she hopes to continue working with the federal government as a scientist to protect valuable aquatic resources.